Sikhism in Afghanistan: Demographics

+It was recently reported that only around 43 Afghan Sikhs reside in Afghanistan.
+They once numbered in the tens of thousands.
+Most have immigrated to other countries around the world.

+The population ratio between Afghan Sikhs and Afghan Hindus has been estimated to be 60:40, as both populations are frequently merged in historic and contemporary estimations.

 In the ensuing decades, widespread emigration was common amongst religious minorities due to increased persecution by Taliban forces; by the 1990s, the Afghan Sikh population declined below 50,000.
-As of 2013, they are around 800 families of which 300 families live in Kabul.
-Sikh leaders in Afghanistan claim that the total number of Sikhs is 3,000.
+In 2013, there were around 800 Hindu and Sikh families of which 300 families lived in Kabul.
+Sikh leaders in Afghanistan claimed that the total number of Sikhs was 3,000.
 Many Sikh families have chosen to emigrate to other countries including, India, North America, the European Union, the United Kingdom, Pakistan, Russia and other places.